aarontjones98/Insta-Downloader/README.md

 # Insta-Downloader

-A Firefox add-on that adds a "download" button under pictures/videos on instagram.com.
+A Firefox add-on that adds a "download" button under pictures and videos on instagram.com.